Zjx402/Kea2/README.md

 Kea4Fastbot is inspired by many valuable insights, advices and lessons shared by experienced industrial practitioners.
 It has these important features:
 - coming with the full capability of [Fastbot](https://github.com/bytedance/Fastbot_Android) for finding *stability problems* (i.e., *crashing bugs*);
-- customizing specific testing scenarios (e.g., testing specific app functionalities, entering difficult-to-reach areas) with the full capability and flexibility by using *python* language and [uiautomator2](https://github.com/openatx/uiautomator2)[^1];
+- customizing specific testing scenarios (e.g., testing specific app functionalities, executing specific event traces, entering difficult-to-reach areas, creating specific app states) with the full capability and flexibility by using *python* language and [uiautomator2](https://github.com/openatx/uiautomator2)[^1];
-- supporting [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing), inheritted from [Kea](https://github.com/ecnusse/Kea), for finding *logic bugs* (i.e., *non-crashing bugs*)
+- supporting [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing), inheritted from [Kea](https://github.com/ecnusse/Kea), for finding *logic bugs*[^2] (i.e., *non-crashing bugs*)

 > In essence, Kea4Fastbot is capable of fusing the *scripted tests* written in [uiautomator2](https://github.com/openatx/uiautomator2) with automated UI testing tools like Fastbot --- combining the strengths of human knowledge on app's business logics (empowered by the scripted tests) and random fuzzing.
-We are extending the features of Kea4Fastbot based on such a capability.
+Many useful features can be extended based on such a capability.

 Kea4Fastbot, released as a Python library, currently works with:
 - [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework;